Carlos Howard

-Carlos Howard (1738 - ?) was an Irish-born military officer who served as Governor of West Florida (in Pensacola), between 1792 and 1793.
+Carlos Howard (c.
+1738 - ?) was an Irish-born military officer who served as Govern of West Florida (in Pensacola), between 1792 and 1793.
 Prior to that appointment, he served as secretary and general administrative assistant to the East Florida Governor Vicente Manuel de Céspedes y Velasco, in St. Augustine.

 Biography

 He joined the Spanish army in his youth, attaining the rank of captain.
 He was part of the Irish Infantry Regiment, and later joined the Regiment of Louisiana, where he attained the rank of lieutenant colonel.

 Eventually he emigrated to Florida, where he became secretary of the Governor Vicente Manuel de Céspedes y Velasco.
 He also served as general administrative assistant.